|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Hungarian Creamy Kohlrabi Soup (Karalábé Leves) recipe is perfect for vegetarians but, because it contains dairy, would not be appropriate for vegans.
 In any case, it's a delightful light way to start a multicourse meal.

-- Add 2 1/2 cups vegetable stock, 2 1/2 cups milk and 1 bay leaf to pan, and bring to a boil.
+Add 2 1/2 cups vegetable stock, 2 1/2 cups milk, and 1 bay leaf to the pan and bring to a boil.
 Cover, reduce heat to low and simmer 25 minutes or until kohlrabi is tender.
 Let cool a few minutes and remove bay leaf.

 Health Benefits of Cruciferous Vegetables

 Kohlrabi belongs to a class of vegetables known as cruciferous or Brassica.
-Cruciferous vegetables are high in antioxidants, which scientific research has proven to be beneficial in fighting certain cancers.
+Cruciferous vegetables are high in antioxidants and have anti-inflammatory effects, which are beneficial in fighting diseases like diabetes and certain cancers.

 The name "cruciferous" is from New Latin and refers to the flowers and leaves that form a cross shape.

 Cruciferous vegetables are also low in calories and high in fiber, calcium, iron, vitamins A and C and beneficial enzymes.
 Included in this group of vegetables are cabbage, broccoli, Brussels sprouts, kale, kohlrabi, cauliflower, bok choy, radishes, rutabagas, turnip leaves, collard greens, and more.